International Education

 - increase New Zealanders’ skills and knowledge to operate effectively across cultures.

-The Ministry of Education holds various collections of statistical information relating to international education, obtained through Ministry of Education processes, including information relating to:- students’ international learning
+The Ministry of Education holds various collections of statistical information obtained through Ministry of Education processes, including data on student participation and achievement, and sector performance across a range of educational and financial criteria.
+International Education Statistics includes information relating to:

 - international students in New Zealand

-- the internationalisation of New Zealand education providers
+- internationalisation of education providers in New Zealand

-- the benefits of international education to New Zealand.
+- benefits of international education for New Zealand